Homeschool mama, years of parenting and homeschooling responsibilities occupy your attention.

 I liked…

-Who are you & what do you know about your personality?
+Who are you & what do you know about you?

 Recognize yourself as a separate person with a unique personality, needs, and interests.
 You are not just a homeschooling mama.